jramkiss/jramkiss.github.io/_posts/2020-07-15-overconfident-nn.md

 ### Last Layer Bayesian-ness

 Bayesian methods are perfect for quantifying uncertainty, and that's what we want in this case.
-The problem is that this model, and all other deep learning models, have way too many parameters to have an appropriate posterior over. **The proposed solution is to only have a posterior over the last layer of weights.** This is perfect for implementation because we can in theory have the best of both worlds - first use the ReLU network as a feature extractor, then a Bayesian layer at the end to quantify uncertainty.
+The problem is that this model, and all other deep learning models, have way too many parameters to have an appropriate posterior over the entire thing. **The proposed solution is to only have a posterior over the last layer of weights.** This is perfect for implementation because we can in theory have the best of both worlds - first use the ReLU network as a feature extractor, then a Bayesian layer at the end to quantify uncertainty.
 The posterior over the last layer weights can be approximated with a [Laplace approximation](http://www2.stat.duke.edu/~st118/sta250/laplace.pdf) and can be easily obtained from the trained model with Pytorch autograd.

-Amazingly, the only parameter we have to focus on is $\sigma^2_0$, the variance of the prior on the weights.
-As $\sigma^2_0$ increases, the confidence of out-of-distribution predictions decreases, which is what we want.
+Amazingly, the only parameter we have to focus on is $\sigma^2_0$, the variance of the prior on the weights. $\sigma^2_0$ governs how consrevative the predictions are.
+As it increases, the confidence of out-of-distribution predictions decreases, which is what we want.
 However we cannot naively increase $\sigma^2_0$ as making it too large would cause predictions for images close to the training data to be uniform as well.
 Decreasing $\sigma^2_0$ causes the predictions to be more and more similar to the softmax predictions.
 We want a balance between the two extremes.

 Now we can use the last layer Laplace approximation to see if it helps the overconfidence issue.
 Below I ran the same images of myself and the dog through both the model using softmax and last layer Laplce.
 I'm still a dog, but with much lower confidence, allowing us to potentially set a threshold on the output.